AudunBorgersen/tmu/docs/tutorials/devcontainers/devcontainers.md

 WORKDIR /app
 COPY . /app

-# If you have a requirements.txt, install dependencies
+# If you have a requirements.txt, uncomment the line below to install dependencies
-RUN pip3 install --no-cache-dir -r requirements.txt
+# RUN pip3 install --no-cache-dir -r requirements.txt

 CMD [ "tail", "-f", "/dev/null" ]